awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 ## Questions <br />
 - Which country and brand is the biggest in this market?
-- How manay kind of packaging and which one is popular?
+- How many kind of packaging and which one is popular?
-- What are trending flavours?
+- What are trending tastes and flavours?
-- Does the style of the product affects the score directly, does a certain kind of product style means a lower score?
-- Is there a significant difference between brand average scores?

 ### Tools <br />
 - Python : pandas , numpy , matplotlib , seaborn
 - Descriptive
-- Statistics test
 - Word cloud , NMF

 ## Conclusion <br />
 <br />
 <br />

 #### Dataframe
 The data consists of 5 columns : <br />